This article goes into the nitty-gritty details of how reading mode parses certain metadata about articles from webpages.

 What metadata is extracted? and why?

-Every reading mode wants to display an appropriate title for the article that’s displayed.
+Every reading mode wants to display an appropriate title for the displayed article.
 However, some also include a byline as well.
 A byline is often the very first paragraph below the headline of an article; crediting the article author.
 Bylines often include the publication time as well as the name of the author.

 The following table gives an overview of which implementations use which parsers, the metadata they extract, and the method they use to extract it.